-8. Conditions of the Transactions
+3.3.10 Conditions of the Transaction

-- (a) The meeting of shareholders of Makro has resolved to approve Makro to issue and offer new shares to the public (Public Offering) and has resolved to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration. - (b) Makro has registered the increase of the registered capital with the Department of Business Development, the Ministry of Commerce - (c) The EBT Transaction and the Share Allocation Transaction as EBT Consideration have been completed. - (d) Makro has received the approval from the Office of the Securities and Exchange Commission to offer newly issued shares to the public (Public Offering).
+- (a) The meeting of shareholders of Makro has resolved to approve Makro to issue and offer new shares to the public (Public Offering) and has resolved to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration. - (b) Makro has registered the increase of the registered capital with the Department of Business Development, the Ministry of Commerce - (c) The EBT Transaction and the Share Allocation Transaction as EBT Consideration have been completed. - (d) Makro has received the approval from the SEC Office to offer newly issued shares to the public (Public Offering).

-9. Opinion of the Board of Directors on the Transaction
+Part 4 Opinion of the Independent Financial Advisor on the Transaction